ilylabs/ilylabs.github.io/_posts/2025-06-21-how-to-ai-litrev.md

 * **Deep Research with Google Gemini:** Explore **Google Gemini's deep research feature**, which utilizes web-Browse capabilities to generate comprehensive reports and audio summaries on complex topics.
 * **Efficient Reference Management:** A brief look at how I use **Zotero** to organize all the interesting publications I find throughout the process.

+## When to Use It

 This workflow is aimed at significantly reducing the time typically spent on understanding a new subject and identifying core publications, ultimately boosting the efficiency of your research process.
+It is especially useful when you need a structured starting point before deep reading, note-taking, or writing.

+## Watch the Full Guide

 You can watch the full video [here](https://www.youtube.com/watch?v=PR0nmKI3M-8).